grafana/agent/docs/sources/flow/reference/components/pyroscope.scrape.md

 ### profile.custom block

 The `profile.custom` block allows for collecting profiles from custom endpoints.
-Blocks must be specified with `name` attribute:
+Blocks must be specified with a `name` attribute:

 ```river
 profile.custom {